 - would be one that a reasonable employer would have made

 - was itself both fair and reasonable in the circumstances.

-We offer a FREE initial consultation to discuss any employment issues, whether you are an employer or employee.
-Contact us on 01425 275555 or FREEPHONE 0800 083 2755 or email email@example.com.
+We offer an initial consultation to discuss any employment issues, whether you are an employer or employee.
+Contact us on 01425 275555 or FREEPHONE 0800 083 2755 or email firstname.lastname@example.org.
 We are specialists in Employment Law and are accredited members of the Employment Lawyers Association.

 If the complaint against your employer cannot be resolved informally.
 In that case, you can raise a formal written grievance, without unreasonable delay, to a manager who is not the subject of the grievance.
 The reason/s why you are lodging a grievance must be clearly stated.
 You should: –

 - start by setting out that you would like to lodge a formal grievance